thomaspanji/thomaspanji.github.io/README.md

 * Load the Parquet files as external tables in Google BigQuery.
 * Aggregate all necessary data from the external tables to create a data warehouse.

+The steps are about ELT (Extract, Load, and Transform) process.
+In the Extract part, I uploaded the files into a storage bucket and convert to other format and save them also in the storage as a data lake.
+The files then loaded to BigQuery as external tables as the Load part.
+At last, the Transform part is aggregating the necessary data to make data warehouse.

 To run the steps automatically, I used Apache Airflow as a workflow orchestrator which was provided by Google Composer.
 The workflow can be visualize like the image below.

 ![airflow-dags](/img/airflow-dag.png)